AdobeDocs/analytics.en/help/implement/vars/page-vars/evar-merchandising.md

 ### Using XDM for Edge Collection

 You can specify the same information using XDM fields that are mapped to Analytics fields.
 You can see a list of all mappings from XDM to Analytics parameters [here](https://experienceleague.adobe.com/docs/analytics/implementation/aep-edge/variable-mapping.html?lang=en).
-The XDM mirroring the example above would look like the following.
+The XDM mirroring the example above would look like the following:

 ```js
                   "_experience": {